 In August 2017, the Managing Members authorized the execution of two separate Letters of Agreement between the NWSA and Port of Seattle with the Muckleshoot Indian Tribe and with the Suquamish Tribe ("Tribes"), confirming commitments regarding construction activities related to Terminal 5 ("Agreements").
 The essence of the Agreements provides for in-water construction to occur in one berth while tribal fishing is maintained in the other berth.
-The original agreement required notice to the tribes for any potential changes to the construction sequence and such notice of change to the construction sequence (north to south) was provided to the Tribes in May 2019.
-Mitigation payments for construction seasons which are completed or currently underway have already been transferred.
+The original agreement envisioned a potential change to the construction sequence and based on the final commercial and modernization program agreements, a notice of change to the construction sequence (north to south) was provided to the Tribes in May 2019 and the mitigation payments transferred.

-Subsequently, the T5 Berth Modernization program phasing was adjusted, and additional inwater site conditions, commercial considerations and COVID-19 have increased construction risks and further modifications to construction sequence and timeline.
+Subsequently, the T5 Berth Modernization program phasing was adjusted, and additional inwater site conditions, commercial considerations and COVID-19 have increased construction risks.
 These factors lead to the need for maintaining north berth construction for the 2020-21 in-water work window rather than shifting to south berth construction.
-Current construction activities,

-Terminal 5 Letter of Agreement Amendment with the Suquamish Tribe confirming commitments regarding construction activities and management of future construction risks, require amendment of the 2017 Agreements to ensure the construction program is completed.
+Terminal 5 Letter of Agreement Amendments with the Muckleshoot Indian Tribe and the Suquamish Tribe confirming commitments regarding construction activities Meeting of September 1, 2020 Page 2 of 4

+Current construction activities, and management of future construction risks, require amendment of the 2017 Agreements to ensure the construction program is completed.